Auwalms/ampshowlagos/README.md

-# ampshowlagos
+# AMP Roadshow Lagos
-This app was started and completed during the roadshow event in lagos and can be tested on https://auwalms.github.io/ampshowlagos/
+This app was started and completed during the roadshow event in lagos to show all the sessions at the event and can be accessed on https://auwalms.github.io/ampshowlagos/